RosalieSchriewer/semester_project/documentation/api.md

   "role":
   "lastLogin":
 }
-Requires: Authentication (token). -->This has to be the token from a user with the role "admin" Required fields: {
+Requires: Authentication (token). -->This has to be the token from a user with the role "admin".
+Required fields: {
 "role": either admin or user
 }
-The users id needs to be added in the URL
+The users' id needs to be added in the fetch URL.